Omnichannel Fulfillment vs. Multichannel Fulfillment

 What is multichannel fulfillment?

 Multichannel fulfillment is siloed by sales channel, with a separate inventory for each.
-For example, you might use Amazon FBA to fulfill Amazon orders and a 3PL or in-house fulfillment for orders placed on your website.
-Additionally, you might use a distribution center to supply your brick-and-mortar locations.
+For example, you might use Amazon FBA to efficiently fulfill orders and a 3PL or in-house fulfillment for customer orders placed on your website.
+Additionally, brick-and-mortar retailers can benefit from a distribution center to supply locations with products.

 What is omnichannel fulfillment?